Paris Travel Guide - Travel by Brit

 7th arrondissement

-The convenient location of these hotels is hard to beat, and they are just a few dollars more per night than our hotel that was sooo far away from most of the popular Paris attractions.
+The convenient location of these hotels is hard to beat, and they are just a few dollars more per night than our hotel, which was so far away from most of the popular Paris attractions.
 Definitely check out these hotels during your Paris stay!

 8th arrondissement